 Whatever you do, don’t try and maintain regular contact and keep it from your friend.
 Just trust me on this one.
 Also, while this scenario will be different for everyone reading this and while it is meant to be a general rule of thumb, if your friend experienced abuse in the relationship there is no grey area.
 Take a stand.

 5. Save being flaky for another time

 If you are going to show up for someone, show up.
 If you are the type who often runs late or has things come up, put forth an extra effort right now to be dependable.
-Sensitivities are heightened when emotions are raw and close to the surface, and even if she is normally quite understanding about rescheduling, your friend may be severely hurt if you fail to live up to your commitments.
+Sensitivities are heightened when emotions are raw and close to the surface.
+Even if she is normally quite understanding about rescheduling, your friend may be severely hurt if you fail to live up to your commitments.
 If you are concerned about being able to keep plans, show up for her in other ways right now.
-Honor 200% of what you say you are going to do.
+Honor 100% of what you say you are going to do.